What is PRP?

 WHO IS NOT A GOOD CANDIDATE FOR PRP TREATMENTS?

-You should not have PRP treatment done if you have any of the following conditions: Skin conditions and diseases including: Existing or uncured facial cancer.
+You should not have PRP treatment done if you have skin conditions or diseases, such as existing or uncured facial cancer.
 This includes SCC, BCC and melanoma, systemic cancer, chemotherapy, steroid therapy, dermatological diseases affecting the face (i.e. Porphyria), Blood disorders and platelet abnormalities, Anticoagulation therapy (i.e.: Warfarin)